jzry/vercel/ENV.md

 # Environment Variable Reference

-A comprehensive list of all environment variables that are used by this program.
+A comprehensive list of all environment variables that are used by this web app.
-Not all of these are required to be set.
-Those that must be set will be labeled :exclamation:***Required***.
+Not all of these are required to be set for development.
+The variables that must be set in order to run will be labeled :exclamation:***Required***.

-## File: `/process.env`
+## :page_facing_up: File: `/process.env`

 ### PORT